 Those were concerns raised by three recycling industry experts during a Jan.
 6 webinar focused on recycled-content mandates, which are laws and regulations requiring packaging makers and others to use a minimum amount of recycled material in their products.

 Recycled-contents requirements were the central topic of bills signed into law in California and Washington state.
-Now, New Jersey has passed aggressive minimum-recycled-content legislation.
+Now, New Jersey’s governor has signed aggressive minimum-recycled-content legislation into law.
 They’ve been proposed at the federal level, as well.

 Mark Murray of Californians Against Waste, Steve Alexander of the Association of Plastic Recyclers (APR) and David Allaway of the Oregon Department of Environmental Quality presented during the webinar, which was hosted by the Northeast Recycling Council (NERC), the Northeast Waste Management Officials’ Association (NEWMOA) and the West Coast Climate and Materials Management Forum.